 - Bonus points for spending.
 Earn double points on travel and dining, and even more points when you make purchases through their Ultimate Rewards shopping portal.

 - No foreign transaction fees.
 Feel free to leave the country without being hit with this useless fee.

 - Annual fee.
 While the fee is $0 the first year, the subsequent $95 annual fee is significant.

 - Fewer point transfer options than some cards.

 - Most of the benefits only apply when you use the card to make purchases.
 They don’t count when I redeem my points and miles to travel for free.
 Then again, that is how it always works.

 Who This Card Is Best For

 This card makes great sense for those who want a premium travel rewards card that offers the chance to earn flexible points.
-Those who regularly travel will appreciate not just the Ultimate Rewards points, but all of the travel insurance and purchase protection policies as well.
-If you are able to leverage the points and miles you can earn, then this card will easily be worth more to you than its annual fee.
+Those who regularly travel will appreciate the extra value in the 1:1 point transfer opportunity, as well as the 20% off travel when redeeming points through Chase's travel portal.
+Those who are able to leverage the points and miles earned with the avaible partners and travel packages Chase offers would find this card extremely valuable.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any bank, card issuer, airline or hotel chain.